SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/salesforce-source.md

 1. Click **Edit Policies**.
 1. Under **Client Credentials Flow**, go to the **Run As** dropdown and click the search button.
 Find the user that you want to assign the client credentials flow.
     :::note
-    For Enterprise Edition orgs, we recommend you to select an execution user who has the API Only User permission.
+    For Enterprise Edition orgs, we recommend selecting an execution user who has the API Only User permission.
     :::
 1. Click **Save** to save your changes.